padrino/padrino-docs/guides/02_getting-started/03_blog-tutorial.html.md

 ```

 Now, lets add another user.
 Revisit <http://localhost:3000/admin> and click on
 the Account tab.
-Now create a new Account record.
-Once you have a new account,
+Now create a new Account record (don't forget to give the new
+account the admin role).
+Once you have a new account, try logging into it and
-try logging into it and then adding one more post in the admin interface.
-There
+then adding one more post in the admin interface.
+There you have it,
-you have it, multiple users and posts!
+multiple users and posts!

 See the effects of our changes by visiting <http://localhost:3000/posts> to see
 our newly created posts linked to the author that wrote them.